dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

     assets: List[BespokeELTAssetManifest]
 ```

 An executable manifest must have a kind field (this is enforced via a protocol in the type system) to work with `ManifestBackedExecutableFactory` but the rest of this is user-defined.
-Once you have the pydnatic class written the yaml parser and typeahead just works.
+Once you have the Pydantic class written the yaml parser and typeahead just works.

 ## Building a custom manifest-backed Executable